-The life of a dad is full of stories, and I’ve been banking my dad experiences for a lot of years.
-The result: a web comic… It is a little bit serious, a little bit autobiographical, and a little bit blueberry pastry stains on the front of your shirt.
-All built upon a foundation of an irrational number of bad dad jokes.
+The life of a dad is full of stories, and we’ve been banking geeky dad experiences for a decade.
+The result: a web comic… This is Pi Day is a little bit serious, a little bit autobiographical, and a little bit blueberry pastry stains on the front of your shirt.
+All of it is built upon a foundation of math, science and technology pop culture … and of course an irrational number of terribly punny dad jokes.

 New comics every Saturday morning (and some bonus shorts here and there) or join my (new) forum to share your stories, links, art, and bad dad jokes.

 This is Pi Day #015.c